riboflavin/test-framer-sync/compare/granola-vs-avoma.md

 | Language Support                  | ❌ English only       | ❌ English only    |
 | Desktop App                       | ✅ Yes (Mac-only)     | ❌ No (Web-based)  |
 | iPhone & Android Apps             | ❌ No                 | ✅ Yes (Both)      |
-**Granola**: Companies or individuals looking for a free plan with basic features may find Granola suitable.
-However, those seeking deep integrations with tools like HubSpot and Notion may be disappointed by its limited capabilities.
+Granola, with its free plan and ease of use, may appeal to individuals or small businesses looking for a simple tool for in-person meetings and local recording.
+However, its lack of integrations and automation engine may limit its usefulness for those seeking a more comprehensive solution to manage meetings effectively.

-**Avoma**: Users who prioritize Zoom and calendar integration may prefer Avoma over Granola.
-Nevertheless, both tools may fall short in terms of depth of integrations and overall effectiveness in helping users manage their meetings efficiently.
+On the other hand, Avoma's integration with Zoom and calendars, along with its automation engine, could be attractive to larger companies or teams looking for a more robust meeting management tool.
+Despite its iPhone and Android apps, Avoma falls short in terms of integrations with popular platforms like HubSpot and Notion, potentially hindering its ability to streamline meeting workflows effectively.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.